 About Fundación Sinfonía, Inc.

 Fundación Sinfonía was founded in 1986 with the purpose of rescuing the National Symphony Orchestra of the Dominican Republic.
-Its first president and founder was Mr. Pedro Rodríguez Villacañas.
+Established by Pedro Rodríguez Villacañas and Margarita Copello de Rodríguez.
 After five years of work to rebuild this iconic institution, in 1991, the Dominican Government officially granted Sinfonía the management of the country’s national orchestra, which lasted until the creation of the Ministry of Culture in the year 2002.

 In 2012 Fundación Sinfonía created Joven Filarmónica de la República Dominicana with the support of YOA- Orchestra of the Americas and Fundación Batuta of Colombia.
 Joven Filarmónica de la República Dominicana (JFRD) is a youth orchestra, open to all young musicians from across the Dominican Republic, and represents an unprecedented commitment by Sinfonía to the future of the Dominican Republic.
 The inaugural residence of this orchestra took place in 2012 in Juan Dolio with extraordinary results, followed by a strings workshop in Polo, Barahona.
 In the spirit of ensuring fairness, all musicians participate with full-scholarships and the selection is made by an international teaching faculty.